-The values followed by different alphabetical letters are significantly different at the 5% threshold according to Fisher's test; THS: Very Highly Significant.
+The values followed by different alphabetical letters are significantly different at the 5% threshold according to Fisher's test; THS: Highly Significant.
 Pi1F : Isolate 1 of Fusarium from chili seed ; T2F : Isolate 2 of Fusarium from tomato seed ; P3F : Isolate 3 of Fusarium from pepper seed ; A5F : Isolate 5 of Fusarium from eggplant seed.

 3.1.6.2 Fusariosis Severity